 Give exercise a go

-The thought of it might make you groan but exercise (whether that's running, Zumba, yoga or simply a walk) is something that is well worth squeezing in when you get the chance.
+The thought of it might make you groan but exercise (whether that's running with the buggy, Zumba, yoga or simply a walk) is something that is well worth squeezing in when you get the chance.
 It's not always to do with losing weight (although if that's what you want, great!).
-Exercise is great for your physical and mental health, boosting your mood through the chemicals that your body releases, making you feel more relaxed and reducing stress.
-It also strengthens your body and reduces your risk of heart diseases
+Postnatal exercise is great for your physical and mental health, boosting your mood through the chemicals that your body releases, making you feel more relaxed and reducing stress.
+It also strengthens your body and reduces your risk of heart diseases.

 Spend time with your partner